ycrrongos/LineageOS_cerro_patchs/README.md

 what these patches done to make it work:
 >libagm => libagm_c

-2. solve SELinux rule confliction
+2. ~~solve SELinux rule confliction~~ (Not needed since LineageOS Official already check these kind of problem before merge)
 3. Switch from EXT4 to EROFS
 4. \[for Chinese Users] Change NTP server
 5. \[for Chinese Users] Change captive portal detection URL